tararoys/Tweet_Now_2_Multi_User/README.md

 #Tweet Now!
 2: Multi-User Challenge

 Building on Tweet Now!
-1: Single User ( https://socrates.devbootcamp.com/challenges/313 ), let's add support for logging in with Twitter.
-This will be our first application that uses OAuth for authentication.
+1: Single User ( https://socrates.devbootcamp.com/challenges/313 ), let's add support for _logging in with Twitter_.
+This will be our first application that uses _OAuth_ for _authentication_.

-Twitter uses [OAuth version 1](http://oauth.net/core/1.0a/) for API authorization.
-OAuth (and particularly, OAuth version 1) is hard.
+Twitter uses [_OAuth version 1_](http://oauth.net/core/1.0a/) for _API authorization_. _OAuth_ (and particularly, _OAuth version 1_) is hard.
 As such, we're going to provide a [skeleton](http://cl.ly/0T1b461H2C2W) for you that handles the nasty OAuth bits.
 Later, if you are feeling adventurous, you can try to code-up your own OAuth conversation.

 ##Objectives

-Create an application that allows a user to sign in via Oauth from Twitter and then send a tweet.
+Create an application that allows a user to sign in via _Oauth_ from Twitter and then send a tweet.

 ###Download the Application Skeleton

-Here's the [application skeleton](http://cl.ly/0T1b461H2C2W) that you should use that has already implemented the nasty OAuth bits.
+Here's the [_application skeleton_](http://cl.ly/0T1b461H2C2W) that you should use that has already implemented the _nasty OAuth bits_.
 Unless you're feeling incredibly ambitious, you should use it as a starting point for your multi-user Tweet Now! app.

-BEFORE you start, spend time reading the [Twitter OAuth Documentation](https://dev.twitter.com/docs/auth/oauth) and familiarize yourself with the basics of OAuth version 1.
+BEFORE you start, spend time reading the [_Twitter OAuth Documentation_](https://dev.twitter.com/docs/auth/oauth) and familiarize yourself with the _basics of OAuth version 1_.
 See if you can relate what you learn to the image below.

 ###Configuring Your Environment